omnistrate/omnistrate-blog/posts/2024-07-21-omnistrate-successfully-achieves-soc-2-type-ii-compliance-and-completes-external-penetration-testing.md

 ---
+title: >-
-title: Omnistrate Successfully Achieves SOC 2 Type II Compliance and Completes External Penetration Testing
+  Omnistrate Successfully Achieves SOC 2 Type II Compliance and Completes External Penetration Testing
-tags: "Omnistrate, press-release, SaaS, security"
+tags: 'Omnistrate, press-release, SaaS, security'
 date: '2024-07-21 01:30:24'
 author:
   name: Kamal Gupta
   email: kamal@omnistrate.com
   picture: ''
+excerpt: >-
-excerpt: 'We are thrilled to announce that Omnistrate, the industry’s leading SaaS Control Plane service provider, has successfully completed an external penetration..'
+  We are thrilled to announce that Omnistrate, the industry’s leading SaaS Control Plane service provider, has successfully completed an external penetration..
+slug: >-
-slug: omnistrate-successfully-achieves-soc-2-type-ii-compliance-and-completes-external-penetration-testing
+  omnistrate-successfully-achieves-soc-2-type-ii-compliance-and-completes-external-penetration-testing
+readTime: 3
+coverImage: ''
+category: Product Updates
 ---

 **Redwood City, California – July 17, 2024** – We are thrilled to announce that Omnistrate, the industry’s leading SaaS Control Plane service provider, has successfully completed an external penetration testing assessment conducted by a reputable third-party firm.
 This milestone, combined with our achievement of SOC 2 Type II compliance earlier this year, underscores our unwavering commitment to security, transparency, and excellence.